pawPatoes/Mayhem/README.md

 https://www.youtube.com/watch?v=iG6z5mp5HqY

+# THE REPOSITORY IS OUTDATED
+Do NOT download the source to play Mayhem.
+The latest version that actually works is in releases.

 # SEIZURE AND AUDIO WARNING
 This mod goes absolutely haywire with effects which might be bad for you.
 If you're epileptic, try disabling these settings:
 - In Effects, set Transcendence Effects to at least Medium and disable Shake Screen during Transcendence and Shake Cards during Transcendence